 For most younger investors, a Roth IRA is a superior choice because as you gain more experience in your field, your tax bracket will likely rise.
 If you anticipate being in a lower tax bracket during retirement than you are now, you may want to consider a traditional IRA.

 You’ll be wasting your time researching IRA providers if you or you and your spouse together make too much to qualify.

-Though the exact income limits change annually, for 2018, you’ll need to have made less than $135,000 last year if you’re single.
+Though the exact income limits change annually, for 2021, you’ll need to make less than $140,000 if you’re single.

 From E-Trade to Vanguard, almost every financial institution offers its account holders the option of opening a Roth IRA.
 Your job is to research a breadth of providers and choose the one that’s right for you.